keithrbennett/rexe/README.md

 -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr

-If there is an .rbcrc file in your home directory, it will be run as Ruby code before processing the input.
+If there is an .rexerc file in your home directory, it will be run as Ruby code before processing the input.

-If there is an RBC_OPTIONS environment variable, its content will be prepended to the command line so that you can specify options implicitly (e.g. `export RBC_OPTIONS="-r awesome_print,yaml"`)
+If there is an REXE_OPTIONS environment variable, its content will be prepended to the command line so that you can specify options implicitly (e.g. `export REXE_OPTIONS="-r awesome_print,yaml"`)

 ```
 ## License